-- (Article 2.1 (a); Article 6.11) All research that involves human participants requires review and approval by the REB in accordance with this Policy Statement and the Tri-Council Policy Statement Ethical Conduct for Research Involving Humans 2nd Edition (2010), before the research is started, except as stipulated in section A.3 below. - 2.
-(Article 2.1 (b); Article 6.11) Research involving human remains, cadavers, tissues, biological fluids, embryos or fetuses.
+- 1. All Research that involves Human Participants requires review and approval by the REB in accordance with this Policy Statement and the Tri-Council Policy Statement on Ethical Conduct for Research Involving Humans, 2nd edition (TCPS2) before the Research is started, except as stipulated in Section A.3 below.
+(Article 2.1 (a); Article 6.11) - 2.
+Research involving human remains, cadavers, tissues, biological fluids, embryos or fetuses.
+(Article 2.1 (b); Article 6.11)